 Hate Crime never attempts to make sweeping political statements on the use of the death penalty in America.
-However, there is a pervading sense that the death of both boys ultimately achieves little in changing the social constructs that led to the crime.
-The use of the death penalty an all too easy escape for society in exploring the root causes of such actions.
+However, despite the lack of any political commentary, there is a pervading sense that the death of both boys achieves nothing while avoiding a deeper exploration of the crime.

-Hate Crime is available to steam on: Amazon, InDemand, DIRECTV, FlixFling, FANDANGO, Hoopla, Vimeo on Demand, Vudu, AT&T, and Sling/Dish from 24th September 2019.
+Hate Crime is available to stream on Amazon, InDemand, DIRECTV, FlixFling, FANDANGO, Hoopla, Vimeo on Demand, Vudu, AT&T, and Sling/Dish from 24th September 2019.

 Director: Steven Esteb